MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/build.md

 4. Push the changes to GitHub.
 -->
 ## Set up the repository
-1. Navigate to the **Build tab** on the Mobile Center portal.
+1. Navigate to the **Build** service on the Mobile Center portal.
 2. Select **GitHub** as the service to Build with.
 3. Select the sample app's repo, **demoapp-ios-swift**.

 ## Configure the build
 1. From the list of branches, select the **master** branch.
 2. Click **Configure build**.
+The Build configuration panel will show up.
-3. If you have a provisioning profile and certificate, enable code signing by flipping the switch next to **Sign build**, and upload the files.
+3. If would like to sign the builds, flip the switch next to **Sign build**, and upload your Provisioning profile and certificate.
+This will let you distribute the build later.
 4. Click **Save** at the bottom of the page, and the build will begin.

-Your build should be queued, and should take a couple minutes to finish building.
-Click on the build to view the **build output**.
+The build can take a couple minutes, but you can click on it to to view real-time output logs.
+After, if the build is successful, you can download the build, symbols, or logs by clicking **Download**.

 Every time you push code to a configured branch, a build will automatically begin.
 This helps you continuously deliver apps by ensuring the latest changes to your app can build.